GlobalSmart7/deepak007007/README.md

 3) Enjoy!

 ## Note : **use this playlist on OTT Navigator and set to reload data to 2 to 4 hours, Bcz key expires in 4 to 24 hours for most of channels.

-This script is only for educational purpose and not for sale.

-##Special thanks to CodeCrafters for their API.##